/30

 3 / 30

-3) What is the term for the volume flow rate of blood pumped by the heart?
+3) What can happen if the volume flow rate of blood or air is too low?

 4 / 30